-The title and word choice are a bit out-of-date.
 Surface fairing refers to mesh smoothing and denoising.
 The ansatz of the paper is to cast a given mesh as a signal that can be smoothed with a low-pass filter.
+Furthermore, the ansatz is motivated and explained in the 1D case: Closed polygonal curves.

 By the Spectral Theorem $K$ symmetric implies that it can be diagonalized by some real orthogonal matrix, $\Lambda = O K O^T$.
 Therefore, $K$ has real eigenvalues.
 Though, orthogonally diagonalizing $K$ is overkill.